 Korean foods like kimchi use fish sauce.
 A lot of traditional Thai and Vietnamese also use fish sauce to add umami.

-Todays recipe is an alternative with no fish or MSG.
-But is still high in salt and the brand that I used has high fructose corn syrup.
+Today’s recipe is an alternative with no fish or MSG.
+But it is still high in salt, and the brand that I used has high fructose corn syrup.
 So I can use it but need to use it sparingly.

-Our ingredients: Soy sauce (I used a Korean brand), four ounces of mushrooms, four cloves of garlic and one ounce of wakame seaweed.
-I used brown mushrooms but feel free to experiment, shiitakes would work great.
-I used makame but kombu would also work.
+Our ingredients: Soy sauce (I used a Korean brand), four ounces of mushrooms, four cloves of garlic, and one ounce of wakame seaweed.
+I used brown mushrooms but feel free to experiment; shiitakes would work great.
+I used wakame, but kombu would also work.

-While the mixture is still hot add the seaweed.
+While the mixture is still hot, add the seaweed.
 Cover with a lid and let it cool.
-I am not a fan of boiling seaweed, sometimes when you do that it gets slimy.
+I am not a fan of boiling seaweed; sometimes, it gets slimy when you do that.

-After it has cooled down strain out the seaweed.
+After it has cooled down, strain out the seaweed.
 Then filter the “Fish Sauce” into a bottle.
-I used a coffee filter but it was very slow.
-Next time I will use a paper towel or cheese cloth.
+I used a coffee filter, but it was prolonged.
+Next time I will use a paper towel or cheesecloth.

 - 930 ml soy sauce